Companion Planting for the Garden (The Easy Way)

 I love the look of sweet alyssum and lobelia, and they do well in my garden.
 They are low growing, and can be tucked just about anywhere as a ground cover.
 Alyssum, dill, cilantro, parsley, and yarrow also help attract parasitizing wasps, which feed on caterpillars like tomato hornworms.

 Nasturtiums always have a place in my vegetable garden for their beauty, and they repel aphids, bean beetles and squash bugs.
-They can act as a trap crop to lire blackflies away from fava beans, and cabbage butterflies away from brassicas.
+They can act as a trap crop to lure blackflies away from fava beans, and cabbage butterflies away from brassicas.

 Borage free ranges all over my garden.
 The bees love it, and it deters tomato worms and boosts strawberry and squash growth.